Sliding Shilnikov Connection in Filippov-type Predator-Prey Model: Introduction

 Piltz et al. \cite{Piltz} found evidence that for a given choice of parameters their model exhibits chaotic behavior.
-Roughly speaking, chaotic behavior can be understood as the existence of an invariant set for which the dynamics is transitive, sensitive to initial conditions, and have dense periodic points (see Definitions \ref{definicao transitividade}, \ref{definicao sensibilidade}, and \ref{definicao caotico} of Section \ref{prel}).
+Chaotic behavior can be understood as the existence of an invariant set for which the dynamics is transitive, sensitivity to initial conditions, and have dense periodic points (see, for instance, \cite{Devaney86,Meiss07,Wiggins90}, and Definitions \ref{definicao transitividade}, \ref{definicao sensibilidade}, and \ref{definicao caotico} of Section \ref{prel}).
 For the biological model in question, chaotic behavior means that for a given initial condition of population density of the species involved one cannot estimate (even vaguely) its long-term evolution.
-Hence, knowledge of chaotic behavior in a specific ecological model is of major importance, particularly, for experimentalists who need to be aware of potential implications of chaos for long-term predictions, and the fact that sustained ``irregular'' fluctuations may be due to chaos \cite{Hastings}.
+Hence, knowledge of chaotic behavior in a specific ecological model is of major importance, particularly for experimentalists who need to be aware of the potential implications of chaos for long-term predictions, and the fact that sustained ``irregular'' fluctuations may be due to chaos \cite{Hastings}.

-For smooth dynamical systems, chaotic behavior may be tracked by studying the existence of objects previously known as being chaotic.
-This is the case of a {\it Shilnikov homoclinic orbit}, which is a trajectory connecting a hyperbolic saddle--focus equilibrium to itself, bi--asymptotically (see, for instance, \cite{S1,S2,T1}).
+In the smooth differential systems context, chaotic behavior may be tracked by studying the existence of objects previously known to be chaotic.
+This is the case of a {\it Shilnikov homoclinic orbit}, which is a trajectory connecting a hyperbolic saddle-focus equilibrium to itself, bi-asymptotically (see \cite{S1,S2,T1}).

-In the Filippov context, pseudo--equilibria are special points on the discontinuous manifold that must be distinguished and treated as typical singularities (see, for instance, \cite{F,GST}).
-These singularities give rise to the definition of the {\it sliding Shilnikov orbit} (see Definition \ref{defshil}), which is a trajectory in the Filippov sense connecting a hyperbolic pseudo saddle–focus to itself in an infinity time at least by one side, forward or backward.
+In the Filippov theory, pseudo-equilibria are special points on the switching manifold that must be distinguished and treated as typical singularities (see, for instance, \cite{F,Teixeira12}).
+As such, we can define the {\it sliding Shilnikov orbit} (see Definition \ref{defshil}), which is a trajectory in the Filippov terms connecting a hyperbolic pseudo saddle–focus to itself in an infinity time at least by one side, forward or backward.
 This object has been first considered in \cite{NT}, where some of their properties were studied.
-In particular, it was proved the existence of infinitely many sliding periodic solutions near a sliding Shilnikov orbit.
+In particular, the existence of infinitely many sliding periodic solutions near a sliding Shilnikov orbit has been proven.